-Headphones with impedance lower than 32 ohm are low impedance headphones, whereas those with impedance greater than 32 ohm are high impedance headphones.
+Headphones with impedance lower than 32 ohm are low impedance headphones, whereas those with an impedance greater than 32 ohm are high impedance headphones.

 But whether low impedance headphones are inferior in quality?
 Not necessarily.
 They just have a very different purpose to serve.
-They are made for low-powered media players and popular consumer electronics including, but not limited to, mp3 player, smartphones, PCs, and laptops.
+They are made for low-powered media players and popular consumer electronics including, but not limited to, mp3 players, smartphones, PCs, and laptops.

 What Devices Are Suitable For High Impedance Headphones?

-Due to the high impedance, a powerful source amplifier is needed to drive the audio signal through the voice-coil of the headphone.
+Due to the high impedance, a powerful source amplifier is needed to drive the audio signal through the voice coil of the headphone.
 The source has its own impedance and it usually lies between the 8-14 ohm.
 Essentially, the source has to overcome its own impedance and that of the headphone.